unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 Recently, Deep Learning has also been extremely succesful  in classifying images,recognising human speech and making predictions at human level accuracy(or more).Clearly, Deep Learning is really good at doing things like us humans!An interesting problem is can we extend Deep Learning to make generative models which can generate pieces of art and music like artists ?
 Turns out, computers can actually churn out meaningful <a href="http://karpathy.github.io/2015/05/21/rnn-effectiveness/">text</a> and <a href="https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html">sensible images</a> with a little bit of training.

-Over the past 2 months we at Unnati Data Labs,attempted to generate music using algorithms based on Deep Learning techniques.We used the LSTM(Long Short Term Memory) flavour of Recurrent Neural Networks to accomplish this task.In this series of blog posts we'll explain how we tackled the problem with minimal technical jargon :p
+Over the past 2 months we at Unnati Data Labs,attempted to generate music using algorithms based on Deep Learning techniques.We used the LSTM(Long Short Term Memory) flavour of Recurrent Neural Networks(don't get bogged down by the fancy name) to accomplish this task.In this series of blog posts we'll explain how we tackled the problem with minimal technical jargon :p

+You can listen to the music we generated at the end of our experiment [here](https://soundcloud.com/padmaja-bhagwat/generated-music).

 <p>
  Before we go on to construct a neural network, we need to a have a dataset on which we can train the network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.This innvolved some digital signal processing stuff.